Meet our team

 Megan Smith

-Megan is a resident counselor working toward independent licensure as a Licensed Professional Counselor (LPC) in Virginia.
-She graduated from Marymount University, obtaining her master’s degree in clinical mental health counseling.
-Megan has worked in both individual and group practices, supporting adolescents and young adults who are coping with the effects of anxiety, depression, grief and loss, relationship and peer issues, and LGBTQ and identity issues.
+Megan graduated from Marymount University, obtaining her master’s degree in clinical mental health counseling.
+She has worked in both individual and group practices, supporting adolescents and young adults who are coping with the effects of anxiety, depression, grief and loss, relationship and peer issues, and LGBTQ and identity issues.

 Her passion is to help clients feel safe, seen, and heard and to assist them in gaining a better insight and awareness of themselves, all while developing tools to cope effectively with difficult life experiences so they can live more meaningful and fulfilling lives!